yeasy/learning_pickleball/01_background_en.md

 Once the sport was launched, it was loved by the locals and spread quickly.
 Pickleball got its name from the local rowing games, where a "Pickle Boat" is a crew of leftover rowers that no one wanted and is often the last boat in the race.

 Till the year 1990, all 50 states in USA have pickleball players.

-In 2010, International Federation of Pickleball (IFP) was founded to help promote the sport around the world.
+In 2010, the International Federation of Pickleball (IFP) was officially established, dedicated to promoting the sport of pickleball around the world.
+In 2018, the World Pickleball Federation (WPF) was also officially established with a similar hope of advancing the development of pickleball.
+In October 2023, the Olympic Committee announced the acceptance of nine new sports for the 2028 Olympics, which did not include pickleball.
+In November, the Global Pickleball Federation (GPF) was formed as a unified international pickleball organization to promote the global development of pickleball and to ensure that pickleball becomes an official event at the 2032 Olympic Games.

 To commemorate the invention of the pickleball, the World Pickleball Championship since 2017 named its trophy the "Bainbridge Cup".
 It has been held successively in Spain, Italy, Germany, the United States, India and other countries.

 ## Ball and Paddle